EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

-There are multiple ways of varying complexity that we can employ to approach this task, however our most powerful and useful weapons are knowledge, logic and, of course, our curiosity!
+There are multiple ways of varying complexity that we can employ to approach this task, however we will be employing our most powerful and useful weapons - Knowledge, logic and, of course, our curiosity!
 <br />
 <br />
 The question is hinting us at "Administrators" and *things* they save.
 As we saw in task 4.2, there are 3 accounts on this machine - Administrator, Guest and Jon.
 Navigating to the "C:\Users\\" folder, however, we only see a "Jon" folder along with the default ones, such as "All Users", "Default", "Public", etc.